Token Resolution

 Alias Tokens

-If a Figma variable references another variable (an alias), PTB resolves the chain and emits a var() reference:
+If a Figma variable references another variable (an alias), PTB resolves the full chain and emits a var() reference:

 :root {